Nicholas Higgs

 About Me

-I grew up in the sunny islands of the Bahamas, surrounded by turquoise sea and coral reefs, so I guess it's no surprise that I always wanted to be a marine biologist.
-When I was in my teens I came to the UK for school and continued on into higher education for a degree in Marine Biology.
+I grew up in the tropical islands of the Bahamas, surrounded by turquoise sea and coral reefs, in the small fishing community of Spanish Wells.
+I went to the UK for my high-school education and continued on there for a degree in marine biology.
 Despite my tropical roots, I fell into the fascinating world of deep-sea biology and undertook a PhD in this area of research at the University of Leeds and Natural History Museum, which I successfully completed in 2012.
+I continue to carry out deep-sea research as well as new projects in shallow habitats of the Bahamas.

 Academic Curriculum Vitae

-2013–Present: Postdoctoral Research Fellow to the Director of the Marine Institute at Plymouth University
+• 2013–2016: Postdoctoral Research Fellow of the Marine Institute at the University of Plymouth

-2008–2012: PhD Research Student, University of Leeds and the Natural History Museum
+• 2008–2012: PhD Researcher, University of Leeds and the Natural History Museum, London

 *views expressed on this website are my own and do not necessarily represent those of my employer